taoteh1221/Slideshow_Crypto_Ticker/README.txt

 @/home/YOUR_USER_NAME/slideshow-crypto-ticker/bash/ticker-auto-start.bash epiphany

-After creating the LXDE Desktop autostart file above, the ticker will run on system startup.
+After creating the LXDE Desktop autostart file above, the ticker will run on system startup when you login / auto-login to the LXDE Desktop.

 ---------------------